CaliStyle/trailpack-proxy-router/README.md

 [![Dependency Status][daviddm-image]][daviddm-url]
 [![Code Climate][codeclimate-image]][codeclimate-url]

-## Content Management built for speed, scalability, and testing
+## Content Management built for speed, scalability, testing, and love from [Cali Style Technologies](https://cali-style.com)

 The Proxy Engine Router is an Express middleware built to be used on Trailsjs with Proxy Engine.
 It's purpose is to allow for easy development, SEO, and AAA (Triple A) testing from the ground up. (a concept developed by [Scott Wyatt](https://github.com/scott-wyatt)) This means that you can still use your own controllers to handle views and add Proxy Route content to them as needed.